JohnBigeon/PinAr_Lidar/README.md

   delay(1000); // Wait a second
 }
 ```
-Be sure after few minutes, the motor is not too hot and no steps are missing during rotation (i.e.: if the rotation is not equal to 360°).
+Make sure after few minutes that the motor temperature is fine and that no steps have been missed during the rotation (i.e.: the full rotation needs to be equal to 360°).

 ## Software